safe-global/safe-docs/pages/safe-core-sdk/auth-kit/reference/Web3AuthModalPack.md

 **Caveats**

 - To get the Safe addresses, instantiate the authKit with the `txServiceUrl` property in the config object.
-Otherwise, only the eoa will be returned.
+Otherwise, only the EOA will be returned.
 - ⚠️ This method currently returns the Safe addresses which the EOA is the owner of.
-It does not create a Safe.
+It doesn't create a Safe.
 We are investigating ways to enhance the Auth Kit and the associated flows. ⚠️

 ### signOut()